Best places to visit in Crete based on the town of your stay

 In this guide, you will find the best places to visit in Crete based on where you actually stay.

-There is no point to suggest a place you need to drive 6 hours return.
+There is no point in suggesting a place you need to drive 6 hours return.

 Crete is a big island, with plenty of winding roads that also increase the travelling time